aselle/esphome-vistaECP/README.md

 * Long Range Radio (LRR) emulation (or monitoring) statuses for more detailed status messages

-* Zone status - Open, Alarmed, Closed and Bypass with named zones
+* Zone status - Open, Busy, Alarmed and Closed with named zones

 * Arm, disarm or send any sequence of commands to the panel